 We are studying the evolution of human health and disease by analyzing the adaptive and evolutionary-genetic bases of the major human diseases that are mediated in part by genomic conflicts: placental disorders, cancer, autism, and schizophrenia.
 I am also writing a book on the Evolutionary Biology of the Social Brain.

 We are analyzing the genetics, ecology and geography of speciation using species of walking-sticks in the genus Timema, which exhibit a set of characteristics, including crypsis, genetically-based color polymorphisms, variable degrees of host-plant specificity, and obligate and facultative parthenogenesis, that make them ideal for a combined phylogenetic and ecological attack on these questions.
 These studies are being conducted in collaboration with Cris Sandoval, Tanja Schwander and Patrik Nosil.

 We are studying the evolution of maternal-fetal conflict over resources in mammals, via phylogenetic comparative analyses of placental and maternal traits, and connecting placental invasiveness with aspects of mammalian life history and encephalization.

-See the FAB-LAB website and my current publication list for additional topics of research in my lab.
+See the Crawford Lab website and my current publication list for additional topics or research in my lab.